kapouer/express-dom-pdf/README.md

 - iccdir: dir path for the icc profiles (icc-profiles debian package installs /usr/share/color/icc)
 - presets: map of presets
-- plugins: load these dom plugins before pdf plugin
+- plugins: load these dom plugins before media and pdf plugins
 - policies: the csp for express-dom online phase
-- autobreak: options or null, see below

 Presets accept these options: